 Suddenly, Covid hits.

-Forced to shut down temporarily.
-The beauticians left with no work, no income.
+Forced to shut down temporarily, the beauticians left with no work, no income.

 I couldn’t help but think about what would happen to them.
 So, I decided to contact the owner of the salon and offer to help them start a home service option.